It Took Losing an E-3 to Iran: Pentagon Finally Funds the Wedgetail

 A Loss That Changed the Conversation

-The details of the E-3 shootdown remain partially classified, but the aircraft was operating in support of strike packages over Iran when it was engaged by Iranian air defences.
-The E-3’s role — orbiting at high altitude, providing the radar picture that directs fighters and bombers to their targets — made it a high-value target.
+The E-3 was not lost in the air: it was destroyed on the ground when Iranian ballistic missiles and drones struck Prince Sultan Air Base in Saudi Arabia in late March 2026.
+The E-3’s role — orbiting at high altitude, providing the radar picture that directs fighters and bombers to their targets — made the AWACS fleet a priority target for Tehran.
 Its loss immediately degraded the coalition’s ability to coordinate complex air operations in the theatre.

-E-3 Sentry AWACS aircraft — one was lost during Operation Epic Fury, accelerating the push for E-7 replacement
+E-3 Sentry AWACS aircraft — one was destroyed on the ground during Operation Epic Fury, accelerating the push for E-7 replacement

 A Boeing E-3 Sentry AWACS.
-The loss of one during Operation Epic Fury over Iran forced the Pentagon to reverse its budget deferral of the E-7 Wedgetail replacement.
+The destruction of one on the ground at Prince Sultan Air Base during Operation Epic Fury forced the Pentagon to reverse its budget deferral of the E-7 Wedgetail replacement.
 Photo: Wikimedia Commons

 The loss also exposed a hard truth: the E-3 fleet was already too small and too old to sustain wartime operations.
 With one fewer aircraft, the remaining Sentries were pushed harder, and readiness — already below 50 per cent on some days — became even more precarious.